- What is Quick Search?

 Material at the library will display a location and a call number where the item is located.
 If the material is request-able, a Request it button will display.
 Click this button to submit your request!

 How can I get more details about an item?

 In a Results list, click on the title of an item to display the full record.

 Scroll through the full record to see more details or information about the item.

-If an item has cover art, click the cover image in the full record to view additional information about the title which can include a summary, author notes, inside flap, an excerpt, reviews, table of contents and more.
+If an item has cover art, click the cover image or More Info link in the full record to view additional information about the title which can include a summary, author notes, inside flap, an excerpt, reviews, table of contents and more.